-The role of HR within organizations has evolved and expanded over the last couple of decades.
+The role of HR within organisations has evolved and expanded over the last couple of decades.
 It's shifted from a more reactive traditional department focusing on recruitment, resignations as well as payroll and administrative responsibilities, to a more business-orientated division which is more proactive and involved in formulating the strategic direction of the business with all things employee-focused.
 So, with this in mind, focusing on engaging and ensuring employees are happy is a key function of any HR role.
-Employee engagement is thus now seen as a critical part of running a successful team and organization as a whole.
+Employee engagement is thus now seen as a critical part of running a successful team and organisation as a whole.
 In fact, given the breadth of their responsibilities, there are several challenges that affect HR directors and their teams, both on a national and global level.

 Engaged employees are priceless.
 There's no value a company can attach to a team which are engaged, happy and motivated.
 Employees are a company's biggest ambassador and can either positively or negatively spread the reputation of the business, so it's worthwhile to take a step back and look at the bigger picture how to best engage your employees.